xml94/SCIT/README.md

 ```
 sh scripts_tomato/fids.sh
 ```
-You can change the values in fids.sh and compute_fid.sh
+You can change the values in scripts_tomato/fids.sh and scripts_tomato/compute_fid.sh

 ## to do data augmentation